 Bora Bora- An Overview

 A group of islands in the Leeward Islands is known as Bora Bora (French: Bora-Bora; Tahitian: Pora Pora).
-The western portion of French Polynesia’s Society Islands, an overseas territory of the French Republic in the Pacific Ocean, is made up of the Leeward Islands.
+The western portion of French Polynesia’s Society Islands, an overseas territory of the French Republic in the Pacific Ocean, comprises the Leeward Islands.
 The total land area of Bora Bora is 30.55 km2 (12 sq mi).

-But that is just the blandest of information that does no justice in describing the beauty that is Bora Bora. one of the prettiest island groups of our planet, Bora Bora mesmerizes you with its turquoise waters and shimmery sand that sticks between your toes for a long time and for a longer time in the creases of your heart.
+But that is just the blandest of information that does no justice in describing the beauty that is Bora Bora.
+One of the prettiest island groups on our planet, Bora Bora, mesmerizes you with its turquoise waters and shimmery sand that sticks between your toes for a long time and for a longer time in the creases of your heart.

 Things to Do at Bora Bora

 Ha, as if there is a lack of things to do at Bora Bora.
-But we’ll try to cover all of the essential best places at Bora Bora that you must absolutely visit.
+But we’ll try to cover all the essential best places you must visit at Bora Bora.

 Matira Beach

 No list about Bora Bora is complete without mentioning Matira Beach.
-A dazzling teal painted hue, with the sun brushing down our shoulders, the Matira beach bags one of the most visited spots this side of the world.
-Bringing life to our Pinterest pins, Matira beach offers a beautiful picturesque view that you need a lifetime to forget.
+A dazzling teal-painted hue, with the sun brushing down our shoulders, the Matira beach bags are one of the most visited spots on this side of the world.
+Bringing life to our Pinterest pins, Matira Beach offers a beautiful picturesque view you need a lifetime to forget.
 It’s miles of powdery, white sand lined with palm trees and crystal-clear water.
 A public beach that has millions hooked onto its beauty.

 Mount Otemanu

 A dormant volcano?
 What could be cooler?
-No wonder people flock up in millions to view this marvel.
+No wonder people flock in millions to view this marvel.
 Mount Otemanu is over 2,400 feet above the surface of a dazzling blue lagoon and a sharply rising, jagged relic of an ancient volcano.
-The island of Bora Bora was selected as a United States refueling facility during World War II, and Mount Otemanu offered a high viewpoint from which to position powerful cannons and radar apparatus for maximum efficiency.
-A view that can be seen even before your feet touch the soil of Bora Bora; you can’t not add this place to your list.
+The island of Bora Bora was selected as a United States refueling facility during World War II.
+Mount Otemanu offered a high viewpoint to position powerful cannons and radar apparatus for maximum efficiency.
+A view that can be seen even before your feet touch the soil of Bora Bora; you can’t add this place to your list.

 Bora Bora Lagoonarium

 One of the most popular tourist spots in Bora Bora is awarded to its Lagoonarium.
-Known throughout the world for its fun activities and exotic range of aquatic animals, Bora Bora Lagoonarium must definitely be high up on the list of things that you should do when at Bora Bora.
-You can explore the reef with tens of thousands of colorful coral fish by glass bottom boat, diving, and snorkeling.
-During supervised diving tours, you can feed sharks and barracudas in the deep lagoon.
-The “Stingray Strait,” a section of the lagoon where various species of stingrays are present in sizable schools, including multiple manta rays and leopard rays, is a popular diving location.
+Known worldwide for its fun activities and exotic range of aquatic animals, Bora Bora Lagoonarium must be high on the list of things you should do at Bora Bora.
+You can explore the reef with thousands of colorful coral fish by glass bottom boat, diving, and snorkeling.
+You can feed sharks and barracudas in the deep lagoon during supervised diving tours.
+The “Stingray Strait,” a section of the lagoon where various species of stingrays are present in sizable schools, including multiple manta and leopard rays, is a popular diving location.
 One of the best features of this family-run attraction is that you can snorkel right there on the property while being watched by wildlife rangers.
-You can see sharks, turtles, rays, and a wide variety of ocean species below the lagoon’s surface.
-Additionally, according on the type of trip you select (full-day, half-day morning, or half-day afternoon), you’ll get to take advantage of a number of extras, such a barbeque picnic or an island tour by canoe.
+You can see sharks, turtles, rays, and various ocean species below the lagoon’s surface.
+Additionally, according to the type of trip you select (full-day, half-day morning, or half-day afternoon), you’ll take advantage of several extras, such as a barbeque picnic or an island tour by canoe.

 When is the best time to visit Bora Bora?